-The internal audit system extends to all of the company's organisational units, business lines and activities, including outsourced activities.
-To ensure effective auditing, the internal audit system consists of several modular control levels, and is segmented in line with the departmental structure of the organisation.
-The elements of the internal audit system are comprised of in-process and management controls, and an independent internal audit unit and management information system.
+The internal audit system covers all processes, organisational units, business lines and activities, including outsourced activities.

+The Company's internal audit system consists of several modular control levels.
+The elements of the internal audit system are comprised of in-process controls and management controls, and an independent internal audit unit and management information system.